xypwn/filediver/README.md

 ## Usage
 While you can simply double-click the executable to run it, using the terminal will grant you some more options.

-In your terminal, navigate to the folder contianing the executable and from there, run `filediver -h` to get a list of options.
+In your terminal, navigate to the folder containing the executable.
+From there, run `filediver -h` to get a list of options.

 Here are some example commands: